Thulium-Drake/vim-config/README.md

 This is my personal VI setup which I use for most of my daily work

 ## Requirements
+* Vim 8 or higher
-* CoC requires nodejs and npm
+* CoC requires nodejs
 * coc-ansible requires ansible-lint and ansible

 ## Setup